Two Pink Peonies

 Sourdough Chocolate Chip Cookies

-Published: Feb 25, 2022 · Modified: Apr 8, 2023 by Audrey · This post may contain affiliate links
+Published: Feb 25, 2022 · Modified: Apr 10, 2026 by Audrey Wood · This post may contain affiliate links

 Jump to Recipe

 Chocolate chip cookies are probably my favorite food ever.
 If I could only eat one food for the rest of my life, I’d probably pick chocolate chip cookies.
+These Sourdough Chocolate Chip Cookies are one of my favorite cookie recipes ever.
+They’re a must make recipe for sourdough bakers.

-sourdough chocolate chip cookies on a plate
+Sourdough chocolate chip cookies on a tray with a cream linen.

 Jump to: